Oil Skimming Questions and Answers from the Experts

 Skimmerman says:

-1. The Polybelt for this particular application should last a year or more.
-Certain factors can reduce the life of the belt however; fine particles and/or grit in the liquid or the head pulley not being level causing bad tracking of the belt to name a couple.
-Belt life expectancy is determined more by the application and the process than by the belt material!
+- The Polybelt in this application should last a year or longer.
+Certain factors can reduce belt life, such as fine particles or grit in the liquid.
+An unlevel head pulley causing bad belt tracking also reduces belt life.
+Belt life depends more on the application and process than on belt material.

 Bryan Irving, Project Manager at Handex – NY asked: Do any of the skimmers work on gasoline recovery, they seem to be mostly for heavier oils.